sharvit/angular-full-seed/README.md

 ## Testing

-There are two kinds of tests in the [angular-seed] application: Unit tests and End to End tests.
+There are two kinds of tests in the [angular-full-seed] application: Unit tests and End to End tests.

   1. [Running Unit Tests](#running-unit-tests)
   2. [End to end testing](#end-to-end-testing)

 ### Running Unit Tests

-The angular-seed app comes preconfigured with unit tests.
+The angular-full-seed app comes preconfigured with unit tests.
 These are written in [jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.